ssorj/ssorj.github.io/_input/projects/plano.md

 Plano uses the global function namespace to provide shell-like direct access to common script operations.

- - At this point, this works for posix, not windows
+ - At this point, this works for Posix, not Windows
  - The character encoding is always UTF-8, and all strings are treated as unicode
  - All temporary files are cleaned up on exit